 Dr. Janka Oertel is the Director of the Asia Programme at the European Council on Foreign Relations.
 She previously worked as a Senior Fellow in the Asia Program at the German Marshall Fund of the United States’ Berlin office, where she focused on transatlantic China policy including on emerging technologies, Chinese foreign policy and security in East Asia.
 She has published widely on topics related to EU-China relations, US-China relations, security in the Asia-Pacific region, Chinese foreign policy, 5G and emerging technologies as well as climate cooperation.

-Dr. Richard Turcsanyi is the Program director at Central European Institute of Asian Studies, Palacky University Olomouc, Czech Republic, and an assistant professor at Mendel University in Brno.
+Dr. Richard Turcsanyi is a Key Researcher at Palacky University Olomouc, Assistant Professor at Mendel University in Brno, and Program Director at the Central European Institute of Asian Studies (CEIAS).
+His research interests include Chinese foreign policy, EU-China relations, and Chinese soft power.
+He has been a lead researcher in 'Sinophone Borderlands' survey projects studying Global Views on China, first conducting a survey in 13 European countries in 2020 and currently in preparation for a similar survey in Asia.
 He is the lead co-author of European public opinion on China in the age of COVID-19: Differences and common ground across the continent.
 He is also the author of “China has not bought Central Eastern Europe,” Foreign Policy, 2020.

 The American Foreign and Military Policy research cluster is an initiative of the Mershon Center for International Security Studies at The Ohio State University.
 The cluster focuses on the study of US foreign relations, US defense policy, and international relations, diplomacy, and war as they affect US foreign policy and military affairs in contemporary and historical contexts.
 The cluster examines these elements of power from both American and foreign viewpoints in order to understand both the domestic drivers of policy and the impact of other nations on it.
 The cluster examines foreign and military affairs holistically, along with all elements of power – diplomatic, economic, military, informational, financial, intelligence, cultural, and legal – that have an impact on them.